-In collaboration with Lyth Arts Centre in Wick, the MASTS Marine Renewable Energy Forum and People Ocean Planet initiative are supporting a new artist’s residency through spring and summer 2021, using traditional music techniques to engage public audiences while exploring the topic of marine renewable energy and ‘just transitions’.
+In collaboration with Lyth Arts Centre in Wick, the MASTS Marine Renewable Energy Forum and POP supported artist Morag Currie through spring and summer 2021 to become the Lyth Arts Environmental Artist in Residence.
+Using traditional music techniques, Morgan engages public audiences while exploring the topic of marine renewable energy and ‘just transitions’.

 For more information see Environment Artist in Residence: Morag Currie – Lyth Arts Centre

 Chris Leakey, POP Coordinator said “We are delighted to support this creative exploration and expression of marine and offshore energy and the shift towards ‘net zero’ in tackling the climate crisis.
 The importance of this transition for people and planet cannot be understated.
 Science and scientists have an important role and are working closely with government and businesses towards this shared goal.
 However, it is also essential that communities and society at large come on this journey and help determine its path.
 This project will explore new ways to start and develop that conversation.”

 Press coverage in the John O’Groat Journal and Caithness Courier: WATCH: Morag Currie new environment artist in residency at Lyth Arts Centre (johnogroat-journal.co.uk)